theresiavr/can-we-trust-recsys-fairness-evaluation/README.md

-# Can We Trust Recommender System Fairness Evaluation: The Role of Fairness and Relevance ⚖ (SIGIR 2024 Full Paper)
+# Can We Trust Recommender System Fairness Evaluation?
+The Role of Fairness and Relevance ⚖ (SIGIR 2024 Full Paper)

-This repository contains the appendix as well as the code used for the experiments and analysis in "Can We Trust Recommender System Fairness Evaluation: The Role of Fairness and Relevance" by Theresia Veronika Rampisela, Tuukka Ruotsalo, Maria Maistro, and Christina Lioma.
+This repository contains the appendix as well as the code used for the experiments and analysis in "Can We Trust Recommender System Fairness Evaluation?
+The Role of Fairness and Relevance" by Theresia Veronika Rampisela, Tuukka Ruotsalo, Maria Maistro, and Christina Lioma.
 This work has been accepted to SIGIR 2024 as a full paper.

 [arXiv] (coming soon)